 All participants are provided with information about safeguarding during the induction to their services.
 This includes key contacts and what to do if they have a concern.
-The Safeguarding Panel and DSOs also carry out 'walk throughs' at our centres and offices where there is an opportunity to discuss safeguarding with participants, this is undertaken in Education & Skills via the 'Deep Dives.'
+Our Observation Processes include Safeguarding 'walk throughs' at our centres and offices where there is an opportunity to discuss safeguarding with participants, this is undertaken in Education & Skills via the 'Deep Dives.'
 Performance observations undertaken by management also record any safeguarding concerns.